Mission Aware Cyber-physical Security: Mission Aware Cybersecurity

-\textbf{Impact.} \quad The final step in \textsc{mission aware} is to ascertain through the model and its corresponding attack vector space, if there can be significant impact on the mission.
+\paragraph{Impact of attacks to mission success} The final step in Mission Aware is to ascertain through the model and its corresponding attack vector space if there can be significant impact on the mission.
 To assess this impact and relate attacks to potential hazards, the outputs of both paths are transformed into graph metamodels that represent the mission specification and its associated evidence.
-The use of graph metamodels are important for two specific reasons.
-First, graphs in \textsc{mission aware} carry important model attribute information that can map to attack vectors of the components of a system.
+The use of graph metamodels is important for two specific reasons.
+First, graphs in Mission Aware carry important model attribute information that can map to attack vectors of the components of a system.
 Second, graphs are a common formalism for both attack and system models and have been proven practical in several contexts in cybersecurity~\cite{hong2017survey}.
-This allows us to assess the impact of an adversarial event by finding the paths that violate mission-level requirements (Fig.~\ref{fig:concepts} (g)).
+This allows us to assess the impact of an adversarial event by finding the paths that violate mission-level requirements (Fig~\ref{fig:concepts} (g)).

-\textbf{Feedback.} \quad The analysis can be repeated as many times as needed to provide confidence in mission success by feeding back the results (mission impact) to the \textsc{war room}.
+The full analysis can be repeated as many times as needed to provide confidence in mission success by feeding back the results (mission impact) to the stakeholders.

-\section{Requirements \& Mission Information Elicitation}
+\subsection{Requirements \& Mission Information Elicitation}

-The \textsc{war room} is a guided elicitation activity that leverages the strengths of different stakeholders to identify mission goals, objectives, unacceptable outcomes, expectations, and procedures.
+The guided stakeholder elicitation activity leverages the strengths of different stakeholders to identify mission goals, objectives, unacceptable outcomes, expectations, and procedures.
 It also makes an initial prognosis for the threat level that the mission and the system might combat.
 Such stakeholders include the mission owner, the system operator, attack analysts, and the acquisition cost experts.
-Analysts engage these stakeholders by asking a series of queries and proposing hypothetical scenarios to generate the information listed above (Fig.~\ref{fig:war-room}).
+Analysts engage these stakeholders by asking a series of queries and proposing hypothetical scenarios to generate the information listed above (figure~\ref{fig:war-room}).
 For example, an analyst may ask a UAV operator how they might handle the malfunction of an imaging payload, or ask an attack analyst how mission timing can affect the types of threats to the system.
+Such questions serve as a starting point to define the mission's operational boundaries and unacceptable outcomes.
+This information is critical for establishing a baseline for the subsequent hazard analysis, rather than limiting the analysis to only those failures the operator has previously considered.
 By maturing from the \emph{fuzzy front end} of a narrative description to a rough block diagram to a robust system model, we are able to concretely capture the diverse information in a single SysML model.